-(3) The "Other" category includes operating margin (net of royalties and operating expenses) from production from oil and gas reserves acquired by Keyera in connection with its acquisition of ownership interests in the Minnehik Buck Lake, West Pembina, Bigoray and Cynthia gas plants.
+(3) With the completion of Keyera's gathering and processing optimization program in 2021, the "Other" category in 2020 includes operating margin (net of royalties and operating expenses) from production from oil and gas reserves acquired by Keyera in connection with its acquisition of ownership interests in the Minnehik Buck Lake, West Pembina, Bigoray and Cynthia gas plants In 2021 and 2022, those oil and gas reserves were removed from Keyera's operating margin and placed in Keyera's deconstruction, abandonment, reclamation and remediation (DARR) program.
 These reserves and associated production are not material to Keyera and Keyera has no plans to drill any additional wells.
 Keyera divested its Cynthia production assets in 2021.